 However, cleaning an airbrush gun for food colors is very easy, because the colors are water-soluble.
 So you do not necessarily need a special cleaning medium.

 - Simply rinse the airbrush gun well under warm water.
 Then fill the paint container with warm water and operate the lever until only clear water is sprayed out.
 Now there are no more paint residues in the gun.
 Afterward, you continue spraying until no more water is expelled.

 - Do not wait too long before cleaning, but do it while the paint is still wet.
 Once it has dried up, in the worst case you will not be able to remove it, so that the nozzle of your spray gun will be permanently clogged.

 - You can use a special cleaning medium for, particularly thorough cleaning.
 This is often included in airbrush sets for cakes, but it is also available separately.
 Alternatively, you can use high-proof alcohol.
 For this cleaning, which you should do after every third or fourth use, you disassemble the gun completely and clean it with small brushes.
 Be especially careful with the needle, as it is very sensitive and can easily bend.
-Then you have to replace it.
+Then you will have to replace it.
 In this case, it is advisable to always have several replacement needles in stock.

 Airbrushing for cakes is not as much trouble as you might think.
 Learning this art form is not only fun, but will also earn you a lot of admiration.
 Just give it a try – and don’t forget to enjoy the airbrushed cake too!